 If you’re bored or unhappy or doing something that will force you to be bored or unhappy in the future, rush to the exit right now.
 If you know there’s something interesting and exciting, rush to start it today.

 After exiting the crappy situation, don’t rush to find the perfect path.
 If you know what it is, go for it with abandon.
 But if you don’t, stop feeling guilty about it.

 As long as you’re not doing stuff you hate, you’re moving in roughly the right direction.
 Each step you take away from lameness is a step towards greatness, even though greatness remains undefined.

 The worst of both worlds is rushing into something you hate because you fear you’ll get behind if you don’t.

 Think about people in terrible romantic relationships.
 You know the type.
-After finally exiting via terrible breakup they desperately rush right back into a relationship with the first person they find.
-FOMO is no way to pick a partner and it’s no way to plot a path to career and life happiness.
+After finally exiting via a terrible breakup, they desperately rush right back into a relationship with the first person they find.
+Fear of missing out is no way to pick a partner, and it’s no way to plot a path to career and life happiness.